wp-plugins/news-headline-ticker/readme.txt

 The plugin is designed for online news website.
 "News Headline Ticker" is a free wordpress plugin.
 Any developer can change Or modify this plugin without author permission.
 You can [hire the author] (https://www.odesk.com/o/profiles/users/_~~f23680b391834fd1/) for devrlop anay website.

-View demo of this plugin [Demo](http://www.deshchitro.com/) under top/main menu.
+View demo of this plugin [Demo] (http://www.deshchitro.com/) under top/main menu.

-Also upcomming our pro version with more than three styles slide, color, background color, text color & hover color cahnge option from wordpress admin.
+Also upcoming our pro version with more than three styles slide, color, background color, text color & hover color change option from wordpress admin.

 == Installation ==